WahibNaseem/App-NETPrototype/API Readme.txt

 click the refresh button on the application where you are expecting the output as this is the speciality of Http Protocoal to get the fresh record

-Make yourself comfortable to reach me.
+Make yourself comfortable to reach me, if you have any question.